abekipnis/Kondo-Aalto/README.md

     scattering_model
     - for simulating LDOS rho(r, E) given a set of atom positions and a lattice

-Kondo data analysis:
-read_vertfile
-- TKinter tool to select files
-- Read a spectrum (or a series of spectra) from a .VERT file output by the Createc software
-- Perform a fit of a Fano function over the Kondo resonance around a user-chosen range of values
-- Get extracted parameters for the Fano resonance
-    - linewidth w
-    - the center of the Fano lineshape E0
-    - the Fano asymmetry parameter q, which can be compared with other values from literature.

 ## Installation
-Use `pip install .` when inside the main directory to install the packages listed in requirements.txt.
+Use `pip install .` or `pip3 install .` when inside the main directory.
+To reproduce experimental results, run the Jupyter notebook `Create Figures`